pmem/pmdk/doc/libpmemset/pmemset_part_map.3.md

 If an optional descriptor was provided then address and size of the part mapping are stored in the descriptor when this function succeeds.

-Before mapping any part, pmemset can have its contiguous part coalescing feature enabled or disabled.
-With this feature enabled, **pmemset_part_map**() function tries to map each new part at the virtual memory region that is situated right after the previous mapped part memory range.
-There's no guarantee that the desired memory region is unoccupied, so in case it's occupied an error will be returned.
+During the lifespan of initialized pmemset, a contiguous part coalescing feature value can be set using **pmemset_set_contiguous_part_coalescing**() function, modifying the default behavior of part mapping.
+With contiguous part coalescing feature enabled, **pmemset_part_map**() function tries to map each new part at the virtual memory region that is situated right after the previous mapped part memory range.
-Mapping parts contiguously allows modifying the virtual address space of multiple parts with one operation using for example **memset**(3).
-When this feature is disabled, each new part is mapped at the memory region is arbitrarily chosen by the operating system.

 When the **pmemset_part_map**() function succeeds it consumes the part thereby deleting it and the variable pointed by *part* is set to NULL.